jerryli27/TwinGAN/docs/training.md

 ## PGGAN

 Different from TwinGAN, PGGAN is a generative model.
 That is to say, there is no "source image".
 It generates real-looking images from scratch conditioned on a random vector.
 Please read the [PGGAN paper](https://arxiv.org/abs/1710.10196) for more details.
+Note that we do not provide a completely faithful reproduction of the PGGAN paper.
+We do borrow their network structure as-is.

 An example PGGAN training script is shown below: